Recipe Ideas for a Vegan Christmas Dinner

 - Add the red peppers, chickpeas and garlic to the food processor with 4 tbsp olive oil, 1 tsp salt and the juice of half a lemon.

-- Blitz until smooth
+- Blitz until smooth.

-And if you’re feeling too tired for even that (I feel you).
-Check out our recipe for tasty savoury Pumpkin Seeds in the video below, for another delicious vegan snack.
+And if you’re feeling too tired for even that (I feel you), check out our recipe for tasty savoury pumpkin seeds in the video below, for another delicious vegan snack.

 Gousto’s Easy Vegan Gravy

-- Add 1/4tsp sugar to taste and season with a very generous grind of black pepper!
+Add ¼ tsp sugar to taste and season with a very generous grind of black pepper!

 Ingredients